 Please call Tania on 0412 736 811 .

-If you book directly, we will email you ACCESS Information 48 hours before you arrive.
+If you book directly, we will send you ACCESS Codes after cleaning your room to allow entry.

 If you have booked via Mt Baw Baw Central Accommodation Service (CABS), then all guests should obtain their keys from Guest Services Information Office, which is located in the Day Car Park (at the top), prior to going to the Lodge,